Oil up on drop in U.S. crude stockpiles, Middle East tensions

 Tensions after the dispatch of U.S. Navy ships to waters near Yemen and an alert issued by Saudi Arabia for a possible militant attack also put a floor beneath U.K. North Sea Brent and U.S. crude prices, traders said..

-Brent, the more widely-referenced benchmark, settled flat at $63.45 a barrel, after falling more than $1 earlier in the session.
+Brent LCOc1, the more widely-referenced benchmark, settled flat at $63.45 (43 pound) a barrel, after falling more than $1 earlier in the session.

 "There were certainly competing influences, with the U.S. crude draw inspiring the bulls, while the bears pounced on the record high Saudi output," said John Kilduff, partner at New York energy hedge fund Again Capital.